disastrid/instruments_lab/docs/_posts/2026-02-25-make-the-band-april-2026.markdown

 #### 21-22 April 2026

-***Artists, technologists and makers are invited to take part in a speculative workshop to dream fictional bands up, along with their musical imaginaries, and build the instruments they play.***
+***Artists, technologists and makers are invited to take part in a speculative workshop to dream up fictional bands, along with their musical imaginaries, and build the instruments they play.***

 >**Making inconceivable instruments for impossible bands.**<br>
 >